isomerpages/moe-tanjongkatongsec/pages/terms-of-use.md

 **Governing Law**

 19\.
-These Terms of Use shall be governed and construed in accordance with laws of the Republic of Singapore
+These Terms of Use shall be governed and construed in accordance with laws of the Republic of Singapore.